caoccao/swc4j/docs/tutorials/tutorial_sanitizer_01_quick_start.md

 ## What is Javet Sanitizer?

-Javet Sanitizer is a sanitizer framework for parsing and validating JavaScript code on JVM.
+Javet Sanitizer is a sanitizer framework for parsing and validating JavaScript, TypeScript code on JVM.
 It is built on top of swc4j.

 Javet Sanitizer provides a set of rich checkers at AST level for [Javet](https://github.com/caoccao/Javet) so that applications can address and eliminate the potential threats before the JavaScript code is executed.